Varanasi, Uttar Pradesh

 © HarGharPuja

-It is said that Bhagwan Shiv himself whispers the mantra of salvation into the ears of those who die in Kashi, granting them liberation from the cycle of rebirth.
+It is believed that Bhagwan Shiv personally imparts the mantra of salvation to the ears of individuals who pass away in Kashi, thereby bestowing upon them liberation from the cycle of rebirth.

 © HarGharPuja